annecorinne/relax/README.md

 # relax
-Prints the user a random relaxation oriented quote.
+Prints the user a random relaxation themed quote.